-Criteria Conformance Level Remarks and Explanations Letter spacing (tracking) to at least 0.12 times the font size.
-Word spacing to at least 0.16 times the font size.
-1.4.13 Content on Hover or Focus (WCAG 2.1) (Level AA) Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true: Dismissible: A mechanism is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content.
-Hoverable: If pointer hover can trigger the additional content, then the pointer can be moved over the additional content without the additional content disappearing.
-Persistent: The additional content remains visible until the hover or focus trigger is removed, the user dismisses it, or its information is no longer valid.
-Partially Supports ArcGIS Aviation Airports Content made visible via hover or focus is dismissible, hoverable, and persistent throughout the product.
-ArcGIS Pro: Some content in the product that is made visible via hover or focus is not dismissible, hoverable, or persistent.
-A rating of Partially Supports has been given for the following reason(s): User may experience challenges interacting with tooltips as some are only available on hover and do not receive focus when using keyboard navigation.
+Criteria Conformance Level Remarks and Explanations Spacing following paragraphs to at least 2 times the font size.Letter spacing (tracking) to at least 0.12 times the font size.Word spacing to at least 0.16 times the font size.
+1.4.13 Content on Hover or Focus (WCAG 2.1) (Level AA) Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true: Dismissible: A mechanism is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content.Hoverable: If pointer hover can trigger the additional content, then the pointer can be moved over the additional content without the additional content disappearing.Persistent: The additional content remains visible until the hover or focus trigger is removed, the user dismisses it, or its information is no longer valid.
+Supports Content made visible via hover or focus is dismissible, hoverable, and persistent throughout the product.